2. Introduction to the ESP32

 The ESP32 dev kit exposes the ESP module's pins (at least some of those) to the outside world.
-Thanks to the dev kit, we can use the ESP32 by plugin it to a breadboard, or even attaching wires directly to its pins, without having to worry about implementing our own power, USB communications, reset circuit etc.
+Thanks to the dev kit, we can use the ESP32 by plugging it to a breadboard, or even attaching wires directly to its pins, without having to worry about implementing our own power, USB communications, reset circuit, etc.

 Development kit core features and hardware

-So in this image below, I've marked with numbers the most important features off the ESP32 dev kit.
+So in this image below, I've marked with numbers the most important features of the ESP32 dev kit.